 Every Swazi may take part in the public parts of the Incwala, especially the climax, the fourth day of the Big Incwala.
-The key figures are the King, Queen Mother, royalty, the royal governors (indunas), the chiefs, the regiments, and the “bemanti” or ‘water people’.
+The key figures are the King, Queen Mother, royalty, the royal governors (Tindvuna), the Chiefs, the regiments, and the “bemanti” or ‘water people’.

-At full moon in November, the “bemanti” set off from the Queen Mothers home, in 2 groups:
+At full moon in November, the “bemanti” set off from the Queen Mothers residence, in 2 groups:

-1. the big group goes to kaTembe (Catembe, south of Maputo), to collect sea-water,
+1. the large group goes to kaTembe (Catembe, south of Maputo), to collect sea-water,

-2. the small group goes north, collecting water from rivers.
+2. the smaller group goes north, collecting water from rivers.

-The “bemanti” return to the royal capital with the new moon in December.
+The “bemanti” return to the royal capital during the new moon phase in December.